frintstones/frintstones.github.io2/_pages/publications.md

 </h2>

-"Entrepreneurial Failure and New Start-up Performance: The Role of Entrepreneur’s Behavior Changed after Previous Start-up Failure"
+"Entrepreneurial Failure and New Start-up Performance: The Role of Entrepreneur’s Behavior Changed after Previous Start-up Failure"<br/>
    -with [Aaron Chatterji][aaron] and [Wonjoon Kim][wjkim] - Reject and resubmit decision at *Strategic Management Journal*.